VoltDB/voltdb/tools/vbridge.d/template/vbridge-README.txt

 - Run script (${run_script}):
   Bash script command line interface to running your client and server.

+- Sample client and procedure code in the src directory.

 Using the generated files
 -------------------------